hanicinecm/dotfiles/README.md

 - Safely symlink of all the dotfiles from the `~/.dotfiles/home/` directory to `~`.
   This covers various configuration files (such as `.zshrc`, `.bashrc`, `.gitconfig`, etc.), as well as definition of the base python environment.
-- Load the Cinnamon `dconf` with various desktop settings, such as the themes, default terminal emulator, etc.

-The script is *idempotent*, which means it can be executed on already set-up system to achieve some partial setup only.
+The script is _idempotent_, which means it can be executed on already set-up system to achieve some partial setup only.

 ### Structure and Functionality